-How to fix “Erase Assistant is not Supported On This Mac” error
+How to fix “Erase Assistant is not supported on this Mac” error

-Several users who want to erase their Macs have reported being hindered from erasing their Macs by an error message “Erase Assistant is not supported on this Mac.”
 If you are one such user, read on to learn what it is, what’s causing it, and what you can do to reset your Mac.

-What is Erase Assistant?
+What is Erase Assistant on Mac?

-If you’ve owned, given away, or sold an iPhone, you’ve probably used its hassle-free feature Erase All Content and Settings to bring it back to its out-of-box state.
+If you’ve owned, given away, or sold an iPhone, you’ve probably used its hassle-free feature called “Erase All Content and Settings” to bring it back to its out-of-box state.

 For years, Mac didn’t have this feature, and it took a painstaking process to erase.
 Traditionally, you had to manually log out of all your accounts, erase the startup disk, and reinstall the macOS.

 This was until macOS Monterey, where Apple finally released Mac’s own Erase All Content and Settings, popularly known as the Erase Assistant.
-It was brought in to simplify the process of resetting your Mac to factory settings and erasing all its contents before you reinstall a macOS on your Mac with just one click.
+It was brought in to simplify the process of resetting your Mac to factory settings and erasing all its contents before you reinstall macOS on your Mac with just one click.

 Who can use it?

-What does Erase Assistant error mean?
+What does the Erase Assistant error mean?

-The “Erase Assistant Is Not Supported On This Mac” error appears when your Mac is an older model and doesn’t have the Apple silicon or T2 security chips.
+The “Erase Assistant is not supported On This Mac” error appears when your Mac is an older model and doesn’t have the Apple silicon or T2 security chips.

 However, the error seems to be an issue experienced mainly by those who own MacBook Pro 2017 models running macOS Ventura.
 But generally, older models can also share this problem.

 There may also be rare instances where the error might pop up in supported devices due to a bug.
+If you’re facing this issue, fret not!
+We have a few possible solutions for you.

 If you see a notification explaining that other volumes need to be erased before you can erase all content and settings, you may have used Boot Camp to install Microsoft Windows on your Mac.
 In that case, you must first use Boot Camp to remove Windows and its partition before resetting your Mac.